radio0but/amiibocardscript/README.md

 This project contains two Python applications for creating ready-to-print PDFs of Amiibo cards.
 It includes `AmiiboCardsDownloader.py` for downloading and selecting images and `AmiiboCardsPrintPrep.py` for generating the final PDF file.
 This project uses AmiiboAPI for data.
 The AmiiboCardsPrintPrep.py is specifically calibrated for NFC cards 5.44cm x 8.55cm tested on an HP DeskJet 3630 printer.

+Linux users can now use the install script in the release section

 ![Alt text](https://imgur.com/LImBoSo.png "a title")
 ![Alt text](https://imgur.com/kKbns51.png "a title")

-#I made a QT version for windows users available in the release section
+#I made a QT version for windows users available in the release section as windows installer.
+Make sure you have python 3 installed and configured in the path environement variable as python.exe
 ![Alt text](https://imgur.com/SDKrO3Q.png "a title")

 Linux users can now use the install script in the release section